 Singapore Chilli Crab (£23.90)

-Singapore Chilli Crab is also not a dish so easy to come by in London in my opinion.
-That’s why my attention was immediately hooked when I spotted this on the menu.
+Singapore Chilli Crab is also not a dish that’s easy to come by in London, that’s why I was immediately hooked when I spotted this on the menu.
 The dish was absolutely massive and it also came with a side of fried mantou buns – just like how it’s done in Singapore.
 It’s more of a sweet chilli sauce, laced with egg drops, drenched all over the crab.
 A bit more robust heat and spice would be welcomed but the dish is still absolutely delicious.
 It might get a bit messy and dirty but that’s all part of the fun!
 We wiped the plate clean with those fluffy fried mantou buns and couldn’t be more satisfied.

 Teh Tarik (£3.20) / Teh Peng (£3.50)

 Depending on the weather, I’d always go for either a hot Teh Tarik or the Teh Peng when visiting Rasa Sayang.
 Teh Tarik is Malaysian-style pulled milk tea while Teh Peng is iced milk tea.
-To me, both are the same drink but served differently.
+Both are essentially the same drink but served differently.
 Anyhow, the point is that they make really good milk tea whether it’s hot or cold.
-The tea strength is there and is beautifully fragrant to taste.
+The tea strength is spot on and is beautifully fragrant to taste.
 Both hot and iced milk teas offer a really smooth and silky mouthfeel and just the perfect sweetness.
-If you like milk teas, I’d highly recommend it!
+If you like milk tea, I’d highly recommend it!

 Quiet Storm Mocktail (£5.95)

 While the milk tea’s my go-to, my other half couldn’t stay away from a good glass of mocktail.
-His favourite here is the Quiet Storm Mocktail, which consisted of passionfruit, Coco Lopez, lime and lychee.
+His favourite at Rasa Sayang is the Quiet Storm Mocktail, which consisted of passionfruit, Coco Lopez, lime and lychee.
 As you can imagine, the drink was fruity, tropical, and super refreshing to taste.